OliverCadman/dept_ci_ms4/TESTING.md

     * Users receive notifications about all events related to an invitation/booking.
     * Users can click the notification to be taken to the relative card on their dashboard page, where they can make further actions about the given invitation/booking.

-5. To be able to message a member with a response without leaving the website, to make the process run as smoothly as possible.
+5. To be able to message a member with a response, or any questions, without leaving the website, to make the process run as smoothly as possible.
     * Each active invitation is presented on it's own card, in the user's dashboard page.
     * From these cards, the user can either choose to message the other member about the invitation, accept the invitation, or decline the invitation.
     * All messaging, accepting and declining events send a notification to the other user invovled in the active invitation.